Addy81/lrg_project/README.md

 ---

 ## Installation
-The program can simply be installed by cloning the git repository `git clone https://github.com/Addy81/lrg_project.git` There are no external dependencies or libraries used so no further installation steps are required.
+The program can simply be installed by cloning the git repository.
+`git clone https://github.com/Addy81/lrg_project.git`
+There are no external dependencies or libraries used so no further installation steps are required.